 The Board considers the role and function of the Remuneration Committee and that of the Nomination Committee as both being important, however in view of the size of the Company, the Board deemed it fit to merge these two committees into one hereinafter referred to as the RemNom Committee.
-Up to 24th June 2016, the Committee was composed of Ms. Marzena Formosa (Chairperson of the Committee), Mr. David Demarco and Mr. Anthony Scicluna.
-With effect from 24th June 2016 the Committee was composed of Ms. Marzena Formosa (Chairperson of Ms. Marzena Formosa (Chairperson of the Committee), Dr. Alicia Agius Gatt and Ms. Muriel Rutland.
+The Committee was composed of Ms. Marzena Formosa (Chairperson of the Committee), Dr. Alicia Agius Gatt and Ms. Muriel Rutland.